Carrizozo, New Mexico: History

 During this time, Albert B. Fall, a U.S. Senator from New Mexico and later Secretary of the Interior, owned the Three Rivers Ranch just south of Carrizozo, but had to sell it to settle legal debts as a result of his involvement in the Teapot Dome scandal (1922–1923).
 During the same time, journalist Quentin Reynolds visited the town and wrote a piece on it for Collier's.
 Later, he wrote in The Wounded Don't Cry that "I used to agree with Bugs that once you left New York, you were strictly on the horse and buggy circuit.
 But of late years I've had to modify that.
 Since then I've discovered New Orleans, San Francisco and a little place called Carrizozo, New Mexico, where I want to go when I die.
 I want to go there and gang around the drug store and sneak behind the prescription counter with Art Rolland and have a nip of what he calls Old Granddaddy then type out his prescriptions for him."

 Carrizozo is about 35 mi east of the Trinity Site, where the first nuclear bomb was detonated on July 16, 1945.
-Residents reported tremors like an earthquake and, as the first major downwind settlement, the town received a significant part of the remnants of the mushroom cloud (resulting in some radioactive contamination of the area, which faded quickly and does not persist today).
+Residents reported tremors like an earthquake and, as the first major downwind settlement, the town received a significant part of the remnants of the mushroom cloud resulting in nuclear fallout of the area, which caused radioactive contamination.
+Bonito Lake which also lies within the estimated radioactive fallout zone of the 1945 Trinity test, was a water source for Carrizozo.

 With the rise of the automobile, Carrizozo's proximity to the railroad became less important starting in the 1950s, and the last passenger train passed through in 1968.
 The result was a decrease in economic opportunity in Carrizozo, and the population fell back to about 1,200 people for much of the end of the 20th century.
-Recently, the town has seen increasing focus on tourism, and cherry cider produced in the town is known nationally.
+Recently, the town has seen increasing focus on tourism, and cherry cider produced in the town was known nationally.
+The Carrizozo Orchard has since been permanently closed.

 Geography

 Carrizozo is located at the northern end of the Tularosa Basin, which extends southward to the New Mexico–Texas border.
 The town itself is located in a flat area known prior to the founding of the town as the Corrizo flats, with typical Chihuahuan desert scrub and desert grasslands.

 To the west of the town is the Carrizozo Malpais, a 40 mi lava flow that is about 1,500 years old and accessible through the Valley of Fires Recreation Area.
-To the northeast is Carrizo Mountain, a 9600 ft peak within the Sacramento Mountains, and to the southeast are the Sierra Blanca.
+To the northeast is Carrizo Mountain, a 9600 ft peak within the Sacramento Mountains, and to the southeast is the Sierra Blanca mountain range which rises to an elevation of 11981 ft.

 Climate

+Carrizozo has an average annual temperature of 55.7 F and an average precipitation of 12.8 inch.
+The heaviest precipitation is in the summer.
+The climate under the Köppen classification is Bsk (cold, semi-arid steppe).